fstal/javaChess/README.md

 * Feat: Implement path obstruction
 ** Feat: Except knights.
 They can move through units
 * Feat: Implement win conditions
-* Feat: That one special move against pawns, whatever its name was

 ---------